 She posted a video today talking about Anxiety.
 It was a really good video and she touches on some really key points about Anxiety.
 Unfortunately the video is no longer available.

 It has been almost a year since this all happened to me, and after making drastic changes in my lifestyle, I have not had another panic attack yet.
 This is not to say I have not felt Anxiety.
 Yes, I have.
 Sometimes it goes away for weeks and sometimes it stays for weeks.
 Sometimes, it comes and goes on a daily basis.

-It is also very important to know you are not alone in this, so reach out.
+It is also very important to know you are not alone in this, so reach out to someone you trust to give you a good listening ear.
 Maybe you don't even know, but people very close to you may suffer from this.
 It is nothing to be ashamed of.
 It does not mean you/they are crazy, or weak.

 I didn't even know my friend Ashleigh suffered from this too.
 Knowing that has immediately brought me closer to her; to her understanding; to her struggle; and it gave me a little comfort knowing I have one more person I can talk to if I really need to.

 I gotta go now, but I'll see you later.
 Mr. Martinho